lisophorm/BetWayAlfonso/README.md

 ## Extra Features

+- Used genAI to create desktop version of the background
+- used genAI to separate The Hunch from the background
 - Tailwind CSS for styling
 - Multistep registration form
 - Use of Redux for state management
-- Used genAI to create desktop version of the background
 - Fireworks animation component for mobile

 ## What needs improvement